Differentiable All-pole Filters for Time-varying Audio Systems: Introduction

 \section{Introduction}

 Infinite impulse response (IIR) filters are commonly used in many time-varying audio processing units, such as subtractive synthesisers, phaser effects, and dynamic range compression.
 Their recursive computation, using results from previous time steps, allows modelling a wide range of responses with low computational costs.
 Since differentiable DSP (DDSP)~\cite{Engel2020DDSP} emerged as an effective solution in attaining controllable audio systems, there have been attempts to incorporate recursive filters into automatic differentiation frameworks such as PyTorch.
-However, naive implementations result in deep computational graphs due to recursion that cannot be parallelised~\cite{yu_singing_2023} and slow down the training speed~\cite{nercessian_lightweight_2021, steinmetz2022style, wright2022grey}.
+However, naive implementations result in deep computational graphs due to recursion that cannot be parallelised~\cite{yu_singing_2023} and slow down training speed~\cite{nercessian_lightweight_2021, steinmetz2022style, wright2022grey}.

 A common acceleration approach is to evaluate the filters in the frequency domain~\cite{nercessian_lightweight_2021} and approximate time-varying behaviour by filtering on overlapping frames in parallel~\cite{juvela2019gelp, carson2023differentiable}.
 Despite their popularity, these approximations have some potential drawbacks.
-Frame windowing for overlap-add can smear the spectral peaks in the frequency domain, resulting in filters with artificially high resonance.
-Sampling the filters in the frequency domain sometimes truncates the IR length, and the circular convolution with the truncated IR caused by frequency sampling (FS) can lead to artefacts at the frame boundaries.
-Most importantly, systems trained in this fashion are not guaranteed the same results when operating sample-by-sample at the audio rate to achieve low latency.
+Frame windowing for overlap-add smears the spectral peaks in the frequency domain, resulting in filters with artificially high resonance to counter this effect.
+Sampling the filters in the frequency domain sometimes truncates the IR length, and the circular convolution with the truncated IR caused by frequency sampling can lead to artefacts at frame boundaries.
+Most importantly, systems trained in this way are not guaranteed the same results when operating sample-by-sample at audio rate to achieve low latency.